datMaffin/homebridge-tesla-powerwall/README.md

             "password": "abc123",
 ```
 * `name` can be freely chosen
-* `ip` needs to be set to the IP-adress of the Tesla Powerwall.
+* `ip` needs to be set to the IP-address of the Tesla Powerwall.
+* `password` a correct password must be set

 Optional:
 ```json